 The industry is known for excessive exclusions and confusing language in small

 print.
-A 2013 report from the National Consumer League recommends that you:
+The National Consumer League recommends that you:

 Check to see if you're already covered through another policy.